oznogon/gattaibushido-public/rules/02_pilots.md

 (Flavor description pending final release)

+When Red seizes the moment of glory and perfection, her valor spreads into the world around her, changing the very nature of the battle.

 **Advice:** TBD

-**Starting Mods:**
-* Red (The Captain): +1 Armory, +2 Fan Club
+**Starting Mods:** +1 Armory, +2 Fan Club

-**Recurring Mods:**
-* Red (The Captain): +1 Fan Club
+**Recurring Mods:** +1 Fan Club

 **Lesson Trigger:** Red earns a Lesson when she gets everyone into greater danger by charging forth blindly.

 **Gambit Specialties:** Athletics, bullheaded bravado, and just plain showing off.

-##### Primary Tech

-When Red seizes the moment of glory and perfection, her valor spreads into the world around her, changing the very nature of the battle.
-This gives Red the following new Tech:

-**Inspiring Strike!** (Assist) Cost: # of Charges = current Throwdown stage.
+**Primary Tech: Inspiring Strike!** (Assist, Red Pilot) Cost: # of Charges = current Throwdown stage.
 Activate when Countering or Escalating with a Resonant Strike.
 Effects based on rank:

 1. Red Draws X cards into her Hand
 2. ...and triggers +Chargeup(X) to up to X involved other teammates (excluding Red)
 3. ...and inflicts +Trauma(X) to an involved opponent

-##### Secondary Tech

-**Hero Power!** As the Captain of the Team, Red must strive to be excellent at all things, and set an example of strength and reliability for the others.
+**Secondary Tech: Hero Power!** As the Captain of the Team, Red must strive to be excellent at all things, and set an example of strength and reliability for the others.
 Likewise, she must be able to fill in the gaps between the others' specialties, ensuring the Team is properly balanced.
 Each time she advances this Tech, she chooses one of the following permanent benefits.
 Each can be chosen only once.

 * Base Strike Range increases +2
 * Max Buffers increase by +2